microsoft/vscode-typescript-tslint-plugin/README.md

 ## Usage
 > ❗ **Important**: If you also have the [vscode-tslint][vscode-tslint] extension in VS Code installed, please disable it to avoid that files are linted twice.*

-This extension works out of the box with VS Code's built-in version of TypeScript.
+This extension works using VS Code's built-in version of TypeScript and a local or global install of tslint.
 You do not need to configure the plugin in your `tsconfig.json` if you are using VS Code's version of TypeScript.

 If you are [using a workspace version of typescript](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions), you must currently configure the TS Server plugin manually by following [these instructions][usage]